-Box braids are cute and all, and they’re a great long term protective hairstyle, that is until it’s time to take them down.
+Box braids are cute and all, and they’re a great long term protective hairstyle, that is until it’s time to think about removing box braids.
 Removing box braids or the the dreaded take-down process is something that every box braid wearer hates, but inevitably has to go through.
 Without the help of your BFF or your super handy boyfriend, the box braids take down process can take hours to complete.
 And the after-care can take even longer if you don’t have a routine set in place.
-To help you out, we’re sharing few tips and tricks, including some of the easiest way to take out box braids and how to take care of your hair afterwards.

 To make your life a little easier, especially if you’re the only one removing your braids, start from the middle of your hair.
 Removing braids at the center of your head allows you to style your hair in an updo the next day covering up that middle section with the rest of your box braids.
 No one would ever know!
 When you’re ready, resume your take down process.